slwu89/rcpp_ccb_seminar/README.md

 ### gillespieCXX

 This is an example R package which uses Rcpp to integrate C++ code.
-It illustrates several concepts including breaking the code into header (xxx.h) and implementation (xxx.cpp), as well as returning STL objects to R with Rcpp::wrap, and using smart pointers in C++ code
+It illustrates several concepts including breaking the code into header (xxx.h) and implementation (xxx.cpp), as well as returning STL objects to R with `Rcpp::wrap`, and using smart pointers in C++ code